Auzzy/pyinq/docs/src/source/discovery.rst

 Note that internally, PyInq always creates this heirarchy, even if you didn't use these structures.
 For example, you may have a test module that contains a bunch of tests, some of which are *not* in classes.
 Internally, those tests are gathered into a single, nameless class.
 That class's ``name`` field will be ``None`` to reflect this fact.
 The same is true for tests that aren't placed in any explicit test suite.
 They are pulled into the default test suite, which has a name of ``None``.

 This makes for greater consistency and eases execution and report handling.
-And by leaving the ``name`` field with a value of ``None``, your heirarchy can be presevered since auto-generated structures can easily be separated from your defined structures.
-It also allows :ref:`discover_tests` to always safely return a :class:`TestSuiteData` object.
+Also, leaving the ``name`` field with a value of ``None`` allows auto-generated structures to be easily distinguished from your defined structures.
+Finally, it allows ``discover_tests`` to always safely return a :class:`TestSuiteData` object.

 Running a test suite
 ^^^^^^^^^^^^^^^^^^^^